vernemq/vmq-docs/configuration/file-auth.md

 {% hint style="info" %}
 Both configuration parameters can also be changed at runtime using the `vmq-admin` script.

-Example: to dynamically set the reload interval to 60 seconds on all your cluster node, issue the following command on one of the nodes:
+Example: to dynamically set the reload interval to 60 seconds on all your cluster nodes, issue the following command on one of the nodes:

 `sudo vmq-admin set vmq_passwd.password_reload_interval=60 --all`
 {% endhint %}